nielslange/vanilla-js-academy/day-45/README.md

 **Task:**

-Bedug and fix broken code of the _Monsters!_ game.
+Debug and fix broken code of the _Monsters!_ game.

 **Demo:**